 SHOP NOW |

 The Briggs & Riley Baseline 2-wheeled carry-on is currently the best-rated carry-on on our site.
 It’s incredibly durable, has received stellar customer reviews, and offers great value, considering the price it’s retailing at.
-Its design isn’t anything to write home about, but the colors that it comes in (black, olive, navy) are really sleek, albeit being a bit generic.
+Its design isn’t anything to write home about, but the colors that it comes in (black, olive, navy) are really sleek, albeit a bit generic.

 Because it has only two wheels, the main compartment contains almost four liters more than the spinner version.
 The wheels are also less likely to break under stress, as they’re integrated into the frame.
 The handles are incredibly sturdy, so you should have no issues carrying it or rolling it around.
 It’s also made from ballistic nylon, which is the most durable luggage fabric.
 On the outside, it’s fitted with a large front pocket for tablets, books, and other gadgets and two smaller pockets for organization.
 Although it doesn’t have spinner wheels, people have said that they’re happy with the way the bag handles.
 The weight is appropriately distributed, and it doesn’t tip over when packed full.